csgsf/ee_forest_area_tracker/README.md

 SRLP - Seymskyi Regional Landscape Park

-SHNP - Sviaty Hory National Park
+SHNP - Svyati Hory National Park

 ### The Basics – how to use the tool